Digital Banking in Saudi Arabia: Overview and Future Prospects in the Middle East

 A deep overview of digital banking in the Middle East

 The digital banking Middle East scene has lagged behind Europe and North America due to the slower adoption rate of modern banking standards.
+Online banking is now emerging as a key component of modern banking solutions in the Middle East, providing users with 24/7 access to their accounts and facilitating fund transfers.
 Apart from that, ideological incompatibility in terms of religion can also stifle innovation by discouraging investors from venturing into the Middle Eastern market.

 But the situation differs in individual countries in the Middle East.
 So, let’s explore the digital banking scenario in specific Middle Eastern nations.
 We’ve narrowed down this overview to four Gulf Cooperation Council (GCC) countries.

-The first digital bank in Saudi Arabia is Saudi Telecom Bank (STC Bank) — the rebranded version of the old bank with a capital of 660 million USD.
-Following in STC Bank’s footsteps is real estate company Abdulrahman Saad Al Rashid & Sons (ARTAR), which earned a license to launch a digital business development bank with a 400 million USD capital fund.
+The first local digital bank in Saudi Arabia is Saudi Telecom Bank (STC Bank) — the rebranded version of the old bank with a capital of 660 million USD.
+Following in STC Bank’s footsteps is real estate company Abdulrahman Saad Al Rashid & Sons (ARTAR), a local digital bank established with a license to launch a digital business development bank with a 400 million USD capital fund.

 United Arab Emirates